StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn how we make money.

 Can I teach myself how to trade?

 Yes, you can teach yourself to trade, provided you have realistic expectations and stay at it through a full market boom-and-bust cycle.
 Don’t invest more than a fraction of your trading capital at once, and keep a trading journal noting why you entered and exited each trade and how well that trade performed.
 Most traders fail because they focus on chasing the upside more than managing risk.
-Dive deeper: Learn more about trading journals for stock trading on our sister site, investor.com.
+Dive deeper and learn more about using trading journals for stock trading.

 What is paper trading?